Directus vs Strapi : Comparing the headless CMS features

 • Strapi allows us to write our own custom providers for file uploads (the code would actually upload the files).
 As a result, if the storage service of our choice isn’t supported by Strapi out-of-the-box, we can simply write our custom provider to make it work.
 Directus seems to be working in the same direction (see this issue) in the coming future (but the feature hasn’t been prioritized in over a year).

 • Both Strapi and Directus allow us to organize our media uploads into folders.
-Directus allows us to restrict uploads for a certain tables going into certain media gallery folders.
-Strapi also provides granular access-control via its RBAC feature (Role-Based Access Control) that also works for media uploads.
+Directus allows us to restrict uploads so that uploads for specific tables go into specific media gallery folders.
+Strapi also provides granular access control via its RBAC feature (Role-Based Access Control) that also works for media uploads.

-Both Strapi and Directus provide capabilities to authenticate via various SSO providers (Google, Github, Facebook, Okta, etc).
-But, with Strapi - SSO is locked behind the Enterprise Plan which is priced as Contact Sales (read Expensive!).
+Both Strapi and Directus provide capabilities to authenticate via various SSO providers (Google, GitHub, Facebook, Okta, etc.).
+With Strapi, SSO is locked behind the paid plans - Growth and Enterprise.
 With Directus, a self-hosted setup can implement SSO without paying anything.

 But, other than SSO, both Strapi and Directus allow having unlimited users and roles on self-hosted setups without having to pay anything.

-6. Dynamic Zones / M2A Relationships Strapi ✅
+7. Dynamic Zones / M2A Relationships Strapi ✅ Directus ✅

 Both Strapi and Directus allow us to build records in a table that can contain very different types of data.
-Think, for example, a Pages table where each page can contain one or more sections and each section can be of differen type (image section, paragraph section, title section, etc).
-Ability to build such dynamic records on-the-fly makes content editing very powerful.
+Think, for example, of a Pages table where each page can contain one or more sections and each section can be of different type (image section, paragraph section, title section, etc.).
+The ability to build such dynamic records on-the-fly makes content editing very powerful.

-With Strapi, Admin UI users are maintained seprately from the CMS API users.
-It allows us to organize the Admin UI users into various roles and configure access control specific Admin UI screens, collections, plugins, individual rows of data within the collections.
+With Strapi, Admin UI users are maintained separately from the CMS API users.
+It allows us to organize the Admin UI users into various roles and configure access control for specific Admin UI screens, collections, plugins, and individual rows of data within the collections.

 In fact, Strapi’s Role based Access Control can be setup based on programmatically defined custom rules to restrict certain Admin UI users from accessing certain rows of data.
-For example - We can create rules so that certain Admin UI users aren’t able to view rows of data in Salary table for other employees.
+For example, we can create rules so that certain Admin UI users aren’t able to view rows of data in the Salary table for other employees.

-Both Strapi and Directus provide API parameters to adequately filter, sort, paginate, limit the data as required.
-Directus also has additional API parameters to aggregate & group the data queried via it’s Rest APIs.
+Both Strapi and Directus provide API parameters to adequately filter, sort, paginate, and limit the data as required.
+Directus also has additional API parameters to aggregate and group the data queried via its Rest APIs.
+Also, we can use GraphQL to fetch data from the CMS system with both Strapi and Directus.

 Both Strapi and Directus allow us to configure roles to have access to specific tables.
-Directus provides a more fine-grained control from the Admin UI here since it allows us to let the roles have access to only specific records of a table (eg: allow access to only those records where the field currency has value USD).
+With Directus, a very fine-grained access control can be setup to enable specific roles to have access to only specific rows of data in a table (e.g., allow access to only those records where the field currency has value USD).
 While the same cannot be done from the Strapi Admin UI, we can use Strapi middlewares to code this access-control logic.

-Both Strapi and Directus provide features to maintain records in more than one languages.
+Both Strapi and Directus provide features to maintain records in more than one language.
 Both also provide API parameters to ask for records only in a specific language.

-Strapi treats locale as a seprate field and allows us to query, access control, etc based on this.
-Directus treats language as one more field for a collection that can be have a language value as needed.
+Strapi treats locale as a separate field and allows us to query, access control, etc. based on this.
+Similarly, Directus has a special translations field to enable storing the records in multiple languages.

 Both Strapi and Directus provide hooks for us to write custom code that gets executed when the CRUD APIs for our content are invoked.
 So, customizations like the following can be implemented with both: